-304. HISTORY OF THE CHRISTIAN REFORMED CHURCH Three hours The historical antecedents and the development of the Christian Reformed Church in America.
+304. HISTORY OF THE CHRISTIAN REFORMED CHURCH

+The historical antecedents and the development of the Christian Reformed Church in America.

-305.CALVINISM IN THE NINETEENTH CENTURY Three hours A study of the development of historic Calvinism during the Nineteenth Century, noting the progress (or lack of progress) which Calvinism has made in the various Calvinistic countries, particularly in non-ecclesiastical spheres.
-Not offered in 1952-53.
+305. CALVINISM IN THE NINETEENTH CENTURY

+A study of the development of historic Calvinism during the Nineteenth Century, noting the progress (or lack of progress) which Calvinism has made in the various Calvinistic countries, particularly in non-ecclesiastical spheres.

 308. REFORMED THEOLOGY AND THE MODERN

+THEOLOGICAL SITUATION

-THEOLOGICAL SITUATION In this course the Reformed Faith will be set over against modern deviations and defections from the faith.
+In this course the Reformed Faith will be set over against modern deviations and defections from the faith.
 The inclusivistic temper of modern ecumenical movements will be exposed and opposed.
 Modern Liberalism will be traced to its source in Schleiermacher and Kant.
 Its dominance and decay, together with the rise of the new modernism in Barthianism, will be discussed

-309.CHRISTIAN EVIDENCES Three hours
+310. ROMANS Three hours